TurtIeSocks/launch-social/README.md

 - RNG based seeder that can automatically generate more events for demo purposes
 - Users can indicate whether they are interested or plan to attend each event
 - Sign in with GitHub for ease of use
+- Users can add, edit and delete their comments, as well as view their friends' comments

 ## Technologies Used
 - Internet Games Database API Integration